Who: Woolworths supermarket chain with 995 stores across Australia, employing over 115, 000 team members.

 Customer feedback is an essential part of Woolworths product development journey and it’s important to research, test and engage consumers to understand their needs.
 Woolworths has a team of nutritionists to help guide healthier reformulation however if you don’t, there are nutrition consultants available to industry who can help.
 A good place to start is always measuring your products against the rest of the market to identify any outliers.
 We also encourage businesses to look to voluntary reformulation targets both in Australia and globally for guidance on best practice.

 Quote from Woolworths:

-“Our customers tell us that health is important to them – now more so than ever, and as a food retailer, we are in a position to help people make steps towards healthier eating, we are on a journey and we still have much more work to do working alongside our customers, suppliers and communities” said Alex Holt, General Manager of Quality, Sustainability and Health.
+“Our customers tell us health is important to them – now more so than ever, and as a food retailer, we are in a position to help people take steps towards healthier eating.
+We have made significant progress and are proud of our achievements, but there is much more to do to make healthier choices easier, affordable and inspiring” said Alex Holt, General Manager of Quality, Sustainability and Health.